Pediatric Hospitalist Program

 The pediatrics floor at St. Bernards is a 30-bed unit designated to receive infants, children, and adolescents up to 18 years old who require medical care.
 Patients can be admitted for short observation or for prolonged medical treatment based off their medical needs.

-When your child requires hospitalization, your primary care physician or ER doctor will coordinate care with one of our pediatric hospitalists, who is a hospital-based specialized pediatrician that oversees all medical care during your child's stay.
-The pediatric hospitalist is available 24 hours a day and work closely with our team of specialized pediatric nurses to care for your child's needs.
-At St. Bernards, we have a full-time pediatric hospitalist, Dr. Cassandra Nosser, who works with other hospitalists to provide coverage 24/7 to the pediatrics floor.
+When your child requires hospitalization, your primary care or emergency doctor will coordinate care with one of our pediatric hospitalists, who is a hospital-based specialized pediatrician overseeing all medical care during your child's stay.
+The pediatric hospitalist is available 24 hours a day, working closely with our team of specialized pediatric nurses to care for your child's needs.
+At St. Bernards, we have two full-time pediatric hospitalists, Dr. Cassandra Nosser and Dr. Hilliary Sismondo, who work with other hospitalists to provide coverage 24/7 to the pediatrics floor.

 During your child’s stay, the pediatric hospitalist team will: